LetteraUnica/DMBD-units/courses/Data Management for Big Data/My notes/notes.md

 We need to decide where data and programs reside across the sites of a computer network

 ### Reasons for fragmentation
-* Distributed FS are not fragmented (unit is teh file)
+* Distributed FS are not fragmented (unit is the file)
 * Fragmenting entire relations isn't good because applications commonly access a subset of a relation, i.e. $r$ is stored in Paris but application x accesses part of its contents from New York, leading to high communication costs -> we need to fragment the relation itself.
 * **Locality** allows for finer accesses
 * **Intra-query parallelism**